We think the world can be different

 And The Good Summit was born

 Amr & Jools passionately believe that change is possible, and that humanity can do better.
-Goodness is not an automatic response, it takes work, it takes effort, it takes partnership and sweat … but it is worth it.
+Goodness is not an automatic response, it takes work, effort, partnership and sweat … but it is worth it.

 Together they spawned the dream and invited others – much more experienced than them – to join the adventure of getting people together who wanted to see the world work differently.
-The arena of social enterprise provided a natural realm where people can be inspired to think and act differently – and the dream of The Good Summit, is that in small ways, you can form habits and working practices that help to make this world a more just and fair place for us all.
+Now in it’s third year, Amr has moved on from hands–on work with TGS to many other social enterprise adventures, and Jools heads up the organization, keeping the flames burning.
+Their connection remains and the passion for humanity remains.
+The arena of social enterprise remains, and they are overjoyed the Good Summit provides a natural realm where people can be inspired to think and act differently.
+The dream of The Good Summit, is that in small ways, you can form habits and working practices that help to make this world a more just and fair place for us all.
 Whether in education, government, NGO, charity, religious or community activism, All Of Us Together can form habits and practices that make the world a better place.

 Founder of Independent Financial Consultants